astrascalla/website/content/why-airbnb-will-take-over-the-world-with-remote-work/index.md

 <br>

-Finally, on-chain payroll gives anybody timeless proof that the payment did in fact take place without requiring any kind of administration.
+Finally, on-chain payroll gives everyones a timeless proof that the payment did in fact take place without requiring any kind of administration.

 <br><br>